OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/sql-database/sql-database-client-id-keys.md

     # Create a AAD app
     $azureAdApplication = New-AzureRmADApplication -DisplayName $appName -HomePage $Uri -IdentifierUris $Uri -Password $secret

-    # Create a Service Principal for hello app
+    # Create a Service Principal for the app
     $svcprincipal = New-AzureRmADServicePrincipal -ApplicationId $azureAdApplication.ApplicationId

-    # tooavoid a PrincipalNotFound error, I pause here for 15 seconds.
+    # To avoid a PrincipalNotFound error, I pause here for 15 seconds.
     Start-Sleep -s 15

-    # If you still get a PrincipalNotFound error, then rerun hello following until successful.
+    # If you still get a PrincipalNotFound error, then rerun the following until successful.
     $roleassignment = New-AzureRmRoleAssignment -RoleDefinitionName Contributor -ServicePrincipalName $azureAdApplication.ApplicationId.Guid

-    # Output hello values we need for our C# application toosuccessfully authenticate
+    # Output the values we need for our C# application to successfully authenticate

-    Write-Output "Copy these values into hello C# sample app"
+    Write-Output "Copy these values into the C# sample app"

     Write-Output "_subscriptionId:" (Get-AzureRmContext).Subscription.SubscriptionId
     Write-Output "_tenantId:" (Get-AzureRmContext).Tenant.TenantId